C0staTin/mindsdb-readme-draft/readme-v2.md

 ## 🤝 Contribute to MindsDB

-MindsDB is open source and contributions are welcome, whether you're fixing a bug, adding an integration, improving docs, or building agent capabilities.
+MindsDB is open source and contributions are welcome!
+You can submit code changes through pull requests or by opening issues to report bugs, suggest new features, or enhancements.

-<strong>Ways you can help:</strong>
+**Ways you can help:**
-- 🔌 Add a data integration: Connect new databases, SaaS APIs, or vector stores.
-- 🧠 Add an AI handler: Integrate new LLMs or specialized models into the reasoning engine.
-- 📚 Improve documentation: Clarify guides, fix typos, add examples.
-- 🐛 Report bugs: File issues with clear steps to reproduce.
+- Develop a <a href="https://docs.mindsdb.com/contribute/data-handlers">database integration</a>
+- Develop an <a href="https://docs.mindsdb.com/contribute/app-handlers">app integration</a>
+- Identify and fix bugs

-<strong>Ready to start?</strong>
+**How to contribute**

 - Read the <a href="https://docs.mindsdb.com/contribute/contribute?utm_medium=community&utm_source=github&utm_campaign=mindsdb%20repo">contribution guide</a> to get set up.
 - Browse <a href="https://github.com/mindsdb/mindsdb/issues">open issues</a>.